40 Wall Street: Lower stories

-Like other early-20th-century skyscrapers in the Financial District, the lobby of 40 Wall Street contained classical elements such as moldings, pilasters, columns, and heavy doorframes.
-The ground story was highly decentralized, with seven entrances from Wall Street, which originally led to various vestibules.
+Like other early-20th-century skyscrapers in the Financial District, the lobby of 40 Wall Street originally was designed with classical elements such as moldings, pilasters, columns, and heavy doorframes.
+The ground story was highly decentralized with seven entrances from Wall Street, leading to various vestibules.
 The westernmost entrance led to a private foyer with its own elevator, while the easternmost entrance connected with the elevator banks on the eastern side of the building.
 Two ground-level banking rooms extended northward to Pine Street: one at the center and one on the west.
-There was also originally space for brokerage-house messengers.
-A wide marble stair from ground level led up to the main banking room on the second floor.
-The modern design of the lobby dates to a 1999 renovation by Der Scutt.
-Following Scutt's renovation, the lobby was redecorated with bronze and marble surfaces, and it contains escalators to the second floor.
+There was also space for brokerage-house messengers.
+A wide, marble staircase from the ground level led up to the main banking room on the second floor.
+The modern design of the lobby dates to a 1990s renovation by Der Scutt.
+Following Scutt's renovation, the lobby was redecorated with bronze and marble surfaces.
+The lobby also has escalators to the second floor.